 In both of Ronaldinho’s full seasons with Milan, the club finished third in Serie A, never getting far in Europe.

-But while the arrival of Zlatan Ibrahimovic, Robinho and Antonio Cassano limited Ronaldinho’s playing time in his third and final season, his first two campaigns reaped 20 goals, including a hat-trick against Siena in January 2010.
+But while the arrival of Zlatan Ibrahimovic, Robinho and Antonio Cassano limited Ronaldinho’s playing time in his third and final season, his first two campaigns saw a brief but brilliant return to form and reaped 20 goals, including a hat-trick against Siena in January 2010.

 “AC Milan officially announces that it has accepted the request for Ronaldinho, but we have not terminated the contract with the player,” said Galliani.

 “We are determined to help him return to play in Brazil, although this causes a great pain to Berlusconi.
 I will not leave Brazil until the player has chosen his new team.”

 A few months after Ronaldinho’s departure, Milan won their first Serie A title in seven years, in part thanks to the goals of the younger and fresher Robinho.

 Between 2002 and 2011, AC Milan had one (and never more than one) of the three R’s on their books for a cumulative five and a half seasons.